squid-cache/squid-cache.github.io/Features/LogFormat.rst

 }}}
 Therefore, an ''access.log'' entry usually consists of (at least) 10 columns separated by one ore more spaces:

  1. '''time''' A Unix timestamp as UTC seconds with a millisecond resolution.
-You can convert Unix timestamps into something more human readable using this short perl script:
+This is the time when Squid started to log the transaction, which normally happens at the end of a transaction lifecycle, after the entire request was received from and the entire response was sent to the HTTP client.
+To get the approximate transaction start time, subtract transaction duration (the second field) from this field, minding the different time units of those two fields.<<BR>>You can convert Unix timestamps into something more human readable using this short perl script:
    {{{
 #! /usr/bin/perl -p
 s/^\d+\.\d+/localtime $&/e;